HenryWJL/jaka_grasping/README.md

 # JAKA MiniCobo Based Robotic Grasping

-These are the packages for performing visual grasp based on **Intel Realsense D455 camera**, **JAKA MiniCobo robot** and **DH-Robotic PGE-50-26 gripper**.
-To fulfill the functions of this package, you need to install some extra packages and make some modifications to the launch files.
-Follow the instructions below to complete the grasping task.
-For more information, please see [here](https://github.com/HenryWJL/RGB-D_Camera_Based_Robotic_Grasping_Project).
+These are the packages for performing vision-based robotic grasping using **Intel Realsense D455 camera**, **JAKA MiniCobo manipulator** and **DH-Robotics PGE-50-26 gripper**.
+Several other packages must be downloaded to support the functionality.

-## Installation Instructions
+## Installation

 ### Step 1: Download Intel Realsense SDK and ROS package
 - [librealsense](https://github.com/IntelRealSense/librealsense)